 How Emma Jack Grew Her Business from an Instagram Side Project into a Brick-and-Mortar Business

-Emma Jack is a clinic owner, sport and orthopedic physiotherapist and clinical pilates instructor.
+Emma Jack is a sport and orthopedic physiotherapist and clinical pilates instructor, and owner of Press Play Physiotherapy & Pilates based in London, Ontario, Canada.
 She’s passionate about helping her clients feel their best and have fun doing it.

 Emma recently sat down with Destin from the Jane Community Team to chat about her journey from working at a large multidisciplinary clinic to launching her own practice to embracing the COVID changes by helping hundreds of women in healthcare through her coaching and mastermind workshops.